AdobeDocs/campaign-classic.en/help/platform/using/privacy-management.md

 ### Rights management {#rights-management}

 Adobe Campaign provides you the ability to manage the rights assigned to the various Campaign operators via different pre-built or custom roles.

 One benefit is this allows you to manage who within your company can access different types of data.
 For example, you might have different marketers covering different geos and each marketer can only access data from their geo.

 Similarly, this functionality also allows you to configure different capabilities for each user, such as limiting who can send deliveries, or more relevant for Privacy management, who can modify or export data.

 ![](assets/privacy-user-management.png)

-For more on right management, refer to the [detailed documentation](../../platform/using/access-management.md).
+For more on access management, refer to the [detailed documentation](../../platform/using/access-management.md).